rrusk/gerrit-utils/Notes/Gerrit_Usage.md

 ##Verify that the ssh connection works for you.

+###Make sure to subsitute your actual Gerrit username for user below.

 	      user@host:~$ ssh user@gerrit.seng.uvic.ca -p 29418
 	      The authenticity of host '[gerrit.seng.uvic.ca]:29418 ([127.0.0.1]:29418)' can't be established.
 	      RSA key fingerprint is db:07:3d:c2:94:25:b5:8d:ac:bc:b5:9e:2f:95:5f:4a.